 It’s kind of…weird.

-Despite the huge surge in online shopping over the last decade, it seems modern ecommerce is still a decade behind of online marketing best practices (don’t even get us started on the blogs, or lack thereof, on these sites).
+Despite the huge surge in online shopping over the last decade, it seems modern ecommerce is still a decade behind of lead magnet best practices (don’t even get us started on the blogs, or lack thereof, on these sites).

 No doubt part of this is due to everyone copying everyone else, resulting in endless discount offers.